debbieellis7/debbieellis7/README.md

 # Hey, I'm Debbie 👋

+I’m a software developer with 6 years of experience, specializing in building scalable and user-friendly applications.
+Over the years, I’ve worked with a variety of technologies, delivering projects that solve real-world challenges and enhance user experiences.

-I’m a software developer with a keen interest in learning and building useful applications.
-I’ve had the opportunity to work with various technologies and enjoy collaborating with others to solve problems and grow together.
-Always eager to explore, learn, and improve!
-Below, you’ll find some of the tools and technologies I’ve worked with in the past.
+I take pride in writing clean, maintainable code and collaborating with teams to achieve project goals.
+Below, you’ll find some of the tools and technologies I’ve used to build efficient and impactful applications.

 #### Frontend